Just came back from a client prospect meeting. My prospect shared his marketing budget with me, in absolute dollar figures.

-It’s a nice amount, but perhaps not enough.
-It might be sufficient for the company to professionally establish as a brand; but not enough to grow the company in quantum leaps.
-While driving back to the office, mulled over the question:
+It’s a nice amount, but perhaps not enough for him to reach his goals.
+Maybe sufficient for his organisation to professionally establish itself as a brand; but insufficient to grow it, in a quantum leap.
+While driving back to the office, mulled over the question

 Your marketing investment should be that % of revenue that your company needs to profitable grow the business and strengthen its competitiveness.

-How much a company needs to spend on digital marketing depends on these factors
+How much a company needs to spend on digital marketing depends on these factors:

-- its business age and size,
+- Business age and size

-- market competitiveness,
+- Market competitiveness, and

 Marketing Investment Benchmarks

-- According to a 2014 Gartner Research study: “Companies spent on average 10.2% of ..
+- In a prior study, the 2014 Gartner Research: “Companies spent on average 10.2% of ..
 2014 revenue on overall marketing, with 50% of companies planning to increase to an average of 10.4%” in 2015.
 So, over the last 5 years, it has gone up by just 1%.
 (Gartner Survey 2018-19)

-How to Optimize Marketing ROI
+How to Maximize Marketing ROI